Using pg_dump with PostGIS Topology

 - Topology primitives are stored in the

-schema. - Topogeometry columns are stored in the
+parcel_topologyschema. - Topogeometry columns are stored in the

-Under this example, a call to pg_dump
+Under this example, a call to pg_dump looks like the following:

 pg_dump --schema=topology --schema=parcels --schema=parcel_topology --file=parcel_data.sql parcels_postgis